mixlabweb/mixlabweb.github.io/content/post/bert_blog.md

 f_{L M}(\langle h, t\rangle, p)=\\\alpha \log P_{L M}(h, t \mid p)+(1-\alpha) \min \left\{\log P_{L M}(h \mid p), \log P_{L M}(t \mid p, h)\right\}
 $$

-With Bert as an example, the left term is the probability of filling the entity tuple \<h, t\> into the slots in the prompt p.
-Typically, this joint conditional probability can be decomposed to \$P\_{LM}(h\|p)
-\\times P\_{LM}(t\|h,p)\$, which means it's computed in autoregressive style.
+With BERT as an example, the first term in the scoring function involves the probability of filling the entity tuple \$\<h, t\>\$ into the slots in the prompt \$p\$.
+Typically, this joint conditional probability can be decomposed to \$P\_{LM}(h\|p) \\times P\_{LM}(t\|h,p)\$, assuming it's computed in an autoregressive style.
 Besides, we also want to make sure that the probability of each step shouldn't be too low, and that's the intuition behind the second term.
 A concrete example is shown in Figure 2, where p="A is the place for B", h="library" and t="study".
 We also present how to process multi-token entities where h="study room".

 ![](/bertnet_2.png){width="6.5in" height="2.6527777777777777in"}